 The URL, or web page address, for this form is as shown below.

-Note: You can also work with an online version of this form, which is also available at the Secretary of State’s web site at:
+Note: You can also file online, which is also available at the Secretary of State’s website at:

 The online form looks and works in basically the same way as the paper form.
 All online applications are treated in an expedited fashion and are charged an additional $20 fee (total fees $200).